WELCOME | Remarks from MC

 Panelists:

-Olanike Ayomide Mensah, Founder, Mosaic Consulting, Ghana
+Olanike Ayomide Mensah, Founder, Mosaic Consulting, USA

 Boiketlo Xotongo, Strategic Sourcing Specialist, PRASA CRES (Corporate Real Estate Solutions), South Africa